-- internationally recognised sovereign and 3.1 A boundaries that extended with Bophuthatswana meet its historic claims, economic and cultural base more fully than at present.
-At the same time strengthening of confederal arrangements the between independent countries that recognise the integrated economic relations and resource base, and the need for co-operation regarding matters of i.e. across borders, concern common environmental protection, training and defence matters. - 3.2 Alternatively, the maintenance of the present situation regarding its relations with the RSA government.
+- 3.1 and internationally recognised A sovereign Bophuthatswana with extended boundaries meet its historic claims, economic and cultural base more fully than at present.
+At the same time the strengthening of confederal arrangements between independent countries that recognise the integrated economic relations and resource base, and the need for co-operation regarding matters of common concern across borders, environmental protection, training and defence matters. - 3.2 Alternatively, the maintenance of the present situation regarding its relations with the RSA government.
 This presuposses continued, and even strenthened cordial and supportive relations and structures between the two governments.